 City Works, KOP opened as part of the brand new Town Center development in King of Prussia, PA in December 2016.
 Just 40 minutes from the center of Philadelphia and a 5-minute drive from the second largest mall in the US, this restaurant continues the strong focus on local craft beer and a modern American food menu with brilliant twists.
 The building is Bottleneck’s first stand-alone unit, built specifically for us, with 8,000 sq. ft. and a mezzanine for additional storage and cooler space.

 2017 got off to a frantic start, with two restaurants opening just six days apart.
 The rapidly expanding portfolio challenged the Bottleneck team to rise to the occasion, bringing the group through another significant period.
 Firstly, City Works, Pittsburgh opened on the day of the downtown Pittsburgh St. Patrick’s Day celebration in March 2017.
 The downtown location in the iconic PPG Place on the south side of Market Square became a natural draw for the area’s residents and commuters.

-The second March 2017 opening was City Works, Doral, a restaurant that is located in the brand-new City Place Doral entertainment complex just 12 miles west of Miami.
-With 217 seats inside and another 97 on the patio, this City Works had a great reception on opening weekend, and we look forward to growing as the area continues to develop into a thriving lifestyle center.
+The second March 2017 opening was City Works, Doral, a restaurant that was located in the City Place Doral entertainment complex just 12 miles west of Miami.
+With 217 seats inside and another 97 on the patio, this City Works had a great reception on opening weekend in a growing community.

 Summer saw us begin our expansion into Texas, with City Works, Frisco opening in August 2017.
 A truly unique location, this City Works is part of The Star development, a joint project from The Dallas Cowboys and the City of Frisco which features The Ford Center – a full-time headquarters and practice facility for the NFL team, along with fields for the 11 local high schools to stage their sporting match-ups and a 12,000 seat stadium for championships, events, and concerts throughout the year.
 Our restaurant is the prime location opposite the entrance to the center and the 300-room Omni hotel.